Powerful Women in Paintings

 I’ve sailed only once or twice in my whole life but I can still remember the empowering feeling of liberation that I felt when on the water.
 Sailing and sailboats have been a common topic taken up by many artists across decades and countries in painting.
 Let’s sail with them, bon voyage!

 Has this scene filled with light surprised you?
-Well, in the end Friedrich is associated more with grey tones and lonely travellers...
+Well, in the end, Friedrich is associated more with grey tones and lonely travelers…

 Some people say that Renoir didn’t know how to paint.
 Well, I think that works like this one defy this argument, don’t you think?

-When days get to sunny article features another work by J.H.
+When days get too sunny article features another work by J.H.
 Twatchman.
 Have a read!

-This woodblock print by Kandinsky is inspired by the folk art from his native Russian Empire, the inspiration you read about here.
+This woodblock print by Wassily Kandinsky is inspired by folk art from his native Russian Empire.

-Dufy was a yet another Fauvist and I feel I'm going to write an article about him very soon!
+Raoul Dufy was yet another Fauvist and I feel there is going to be an article about him one day here!

-Klee liked studying shapes of well-known objects and natural phenomena.
-How about some autumn vibes?
+Paul Klee liked studying the shapes of well-known objects and natural phenomena.

 Lichtenstein and landscapes?
-Might seem surprising but Lichtenstein was actually a way more comprehensive artist than we think…
+Might seem surprising but he was actually a way more comprehensive artist than we think…